potatoeggy/eifueo/docs/chw3mz.md

 There are seven main schools of thought historians usually fall under that attempt to explain why history happens.

- - The **great people** lens states that individually great people create changes — without those individuals history would be drastically altered.
+ - The **great people** lens views history with the perspective that individuals create changes, and without those individuals history would be drastically altered.
 This school focuses on their individual motivations, relationships, etc.
- - The **structuralist** lens states that changes in economic structures, technology, ideology, and social norms create history.
+ - The **structuralist** lens views history and events as caused by changes in economic structures, technology, ideology, and social norms.
- - The **decisionist** lens states that the decisions of people change history.
+ - The **decisionist** lens views history with the perspective that it is the decisions of people that are the cause of events.
- - The **Marxist** lens states that class conflict creates history.
-This school focuses on the exploiter and the exploitee and how their conflicts create history.
+ - The **Marxist** lens focuses on class conflict — the exploiter and the exploitee and how their conflicts affect history.
- - The **Toynbee** lens states that the response of people to crisis creates history.
+ - The **Toynbee** lens regards the response of people to crises as the largest cause to historical events.
  - The **post-modern** lens states that history reflects the time period it was written in and the intent of the author.
 This school asserts that there is no historical truth and focuses on how history is shaped and manipulated to serve the agendas and needs of various civilisations.
  - The **feminist** lens states that history should reflect the experience of both genders equally.
 This school particularly focuses on the treatment of and lives of women.